UPDATED November 16, 2023

 - Highway Mexico 1 is in very rough condition south of Guerrero Negro between kilometers 40 and 50.
 Please drive slowly with caution.

 - The road out to Abreojos has a number of potholes.

-- The north road into Scorpion Bay is passable with a four-wheel drive vehicle with high clearance.
+- The north road into Scorpion Bay from San Ignacio suffered damage from the recent Baja 1000 off-road race and is currently only passable with a four-wheel drive vehicle with high clearance.

 - The road from San Ignacio to Laguna San Ignacio is now paved almost all the way out to the lagoon.
 There are a few stretches where they are doing road maintenance.

-- Highway Mexico 1 has a lot of pot holes and washouts just north of Santa Rosalía.
-There is construction being done at the entrance of town in Santa Rosalía.
+- Highway Mexico 1 has a lot of pot holes and washouts from north of Santa Rosalía near the dump, to south of town going up the hill.

 - 30 miles north of Ciudad Insurgentes there are dirt detours while they are constructing bridges.

-- The road out to San Javier is paved except for a stretch between kilometers 14 and 15 where there is a graded dirt road.
-The road is in good condition but the road passes through a number of arroyos where vehicles will need to go through water.
+- The road out to San Javier is now paved all the way.
+The road is in good condition but the passes through a number of arroyos where vehicles will need to go through water.
 Be careful after rains.
 Inquire in Loreto about the latest conditions.

 - There is construction on Highway Mexico 1 heading south of La Paz near the UABC campus.
 Expect minor delays.